Gitcpp10ALT/NotSSH/README.md

 1. There is a bug that where the whole output may not load correctly.
 To fix this, press enter until you see the Shell ~ [User Dir]

 # Server Listener without window
-If you want to setup the seperate server listener to run without the window, do Start-Process -FilePath '"C:\Path\To\YourProgram.exe" -WindowStyle Hidden' in powershell.
+If you want to setup the seperate server listener to run without the window, do 'Start-Process -FilePath "C:\Path\To\YourProgram.exe" -WindowStyle Hidden' in powershell.